olegkrivtsov/using-zend-framework-3-book/README.md

 If anything is not clear, please report on the [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.

 Names of contributors will be carefully listed under the *Acknowledgments* section of the book.

-## Your Feedback is Appreciated

-If you would like to contact me personally to share your emotions about this project, please use the olegkrivtsov at gmail dot com email address.
-But please note that this is my personal address and I will ignore non-relevant messages.